 Storage Heater Upgrades

-Often you may assume that you are on the best possible energy deal for you.
-But this isn’t always the case.
+Often you may assume that you are on the best possible energy deal for you, but here at Consumer Rights we know that in many cases that is far from the truth.
 There’s usually room for savings if you investigate all the possibilities.
 In this modern and more environmentally-conscious world, we also often look to conserve energy and lessen our carbon footprint.
 A new and more efficient storage heater can do all of this for you.

 Let’s have a look at some of the figures and benefits you can gain: